TykTechnologies/tyk-examples/udg/geo-info/readme.md

 **Note**

-In data graph schema we will reflect the field names as `latt` and `longt`, which is not entirely intuitive, but it means UDG engine will do all the parsing automatically in the background without user having to add additional configurations.
-It is possible to also rename the fields to `lattitude` and `longtitude` which will be showed in another example.
+In data graph (UDG) schema we will reflect the field names as `latt` and `longt`, which is not entirely intuitive, but it means UDG engine will do all the response parsing automatically in the background without user having to add additional configurations.
+It is possible to also rename the fields to `lattitude` and `longitude` which will be showed in another example.

 ## What was achieved?